joshuaedelstein15/Phase1_Project/README.md

 All the histograms have a relatively normal distribution with a slight skew to the left.
 This shows that most movies are above the mean but there are some values on the low end that pull the mean down and make it lower.

 We also see that in terms of ratings, drama is the highest rated genre, followed by romance.
 This makes sense as people are looking for feel-good movies and these two genres accomplish that the best.
 The next ranked genres are comedy and action, these genres are more of a raw form of entertainment, if people want to laugh or see something cool.
 Finally, we have horror with the lowest average ranking.
-Although, people choose to go to horror movies, they don't walk out feeling like they had a real positive experience.
+Although, people choose to go to horror movies, they don't walk out feeling like they had a real experience.
 The films are made to give people a quick scare without walking away with anything real.

 The last thing we should take a look at is the relationship between ratings and gross, to see if there is any correlation between these two.
 If there is, then it would show us that if one aims to make a movie with higher ratings than a large profit will come along with that.